Overview

 Parameters:

-• files (list, tuple of str) – complete filepaths that are present in the cache
+• files (list, tuple of Path) – complete filepaths that are present in the cache

 • verbose (int, optional) – verbosity level.
 0 = no feedback, 1 = progress bar